 You can also add different flavor extracts such as almond extract, orange extract, or coconut extract.
 Start with 1 teaspoon and taste to see if you'd like to add more.

 Many recipes recommend serving chocolate fondue with sweet dippers such as marshmallows or angel cake cubes.
 But I find that strawberries best complement the melted chocolate in terms of flavor and texture.

 They provide a nice contrast between the slight tartness of the fruit and the creamy sweetness of the chocolate.

-I think that when you use sweet dippers you're actually missing out, because the whole thing just becomes too cloyingly sweet (even with dark chocolate).
+When you use sweet dippers you're actually missing out because the whole thing just becomes cloyingly sweet (even when you use very dark chocolate).

-It's also nice to dip halved apricots and large cubes of peaches in the melted chocolate.
+It's also nice to dip halved apricots and large cubes of peaches into the melted chocolate.
 Or even apple slices - especially tart apples such as Granny Smith.
-Just resist the temptation to use junky sweet dippers.
-It’s so not worth it!

-- 1 tablespoon pure vanilla extract (or Amaretto liqueur)
+- 1 tablespoon pure vanilla extract or brandy

-- When the half and half is bubbling lightly, lower heat to setting 3 (medium-low) and add the chopped chocolate, 2 oz at a time, whisking with a silicone whisk until smooth.
+- When the heavy cream is bubbling lightly, lower the heat to medium-low and gradually stir in the chopped chocolate, mixing with a hand whisk or a heat-resistant rubber spatula until smooth.

-- When chocolate is completely melted, whisk the vanilla into the fondue.
+- When the chocolate is completely melted, stir in the vanilla extract.

 - Reduce the heat to the lowest possible.
 Serve immediately, with your choice of dippers.
 If not using a fondue appliance, simply place the saucepan on a trivet and serve.
 Or use a hot plate on the lowest setting to keep the fondue warm.
 Be careful - the fondue pot, hot plate, and/or saucepan will be hot.